Hamilton aiming for second place on Sunday

-SPIELBERG, Austria Lewis Hamilton set his sights on second place after Saturday's Austrian Grand Prix qualifying left the Mercedes title contender languishing in eighth on the starting grid for Sunday's race.
+SPIELBERG, Austria (Reuters) - Lewis Hamilton set his sights on second place after Saturday's Austrian Grand Prix qualifying left the Mercedes title contender languishing in eighth on the starting grid for Sunday's race.

 A winner three times so far this season, and in Austria last year, the triple world champion told reporters he was thinking only as far as the second step of the podium after a penalty for a gearbox change dropped him five places.